“It Was An Honour To Have You”: PM Modi After French President Macron Shares Video Of His Recent India Visit

 Macron shared a video highlighting a glimpse of his recent trip during the Republic Day celebrations in Delhi.

-PM Modi took to X to convey his appreciation, and said,“It was an honour to have you in India, President @EmmanuelMacron.”“Your visit and participation in the Republic Day celebrations will surely boost India-France friendship,” he added
+PM Modi took to X to convey his appreciation, and said,“It was an honour to have you in India, President @EmmanuelMacron.”

 In the video, President Macron stressed France's desire for“more and more investments” in India and praised India, stating that the country is at the forefront of the world's transformation.